 Cork oaks comprise 21% of the total forestry area in Portugal, so they create barriers against desertification and soil erosion.
 The cork oak tree also plays a key role in retaining tons of CO2, thus providing a valuable aid in reducing greenhouse gases, the main cause of climate change.
 The cork oak tree is protected by law and has been declared Portugal’s National Tree.

 The Serra do Mendro has well-established hunting traditions.
 Its topography and heterogeneous flora have long made Herdade Aldeia de Cima known for the abundance of game, including partridge, hare, wild boar and small birds.
-Game management replaces the role once played by natural predators, preventing the degradation of the flora.
+Careful game management promotes ecosystem balance. flora.